at2005/aliencraft/README.md

 ## AlienCraft

 Motivated by these design principles we introduce AlienCraft, an open-ended 2D grid-world environment, similar to Crafter, but where a new physics and chemistry is sampled per-episode.
+The goal with AlienCraft is to have some way to generate as many diverse environments as possible.
+Why?
+The hope is that by maximising the diversity of our environments we instill strong meta-learning abilities in our models.
+Maybe we get this by training models on sufficiently complicated open-ended environments like Minecraft, but we think that the amount of in-context learning a model good at AlienCraft must do is significantly higher than a Minecraft/Crafter model.

 ### Materials